Leading a high-performing team: what you need to know

 Clear roles and responsibilities are essential for any team to function effectively.
 As the team leader, it is your responsibility to ensure that everyone on your team knows exactly what is expected of them.

 This will help reduce confusion and conflict and allow your team to work more efficiently.
-Clarity also will enable you to hold team members accountable for their performance and identify areas where someone may struggle.
+Clarity also will enable you to hold team members accountable for their performance and identify areas where someone may struggle, or need coaching.

 In addition, clear roles and responsibilities can help to boost morale by giving people a sense of ownership over their work.